 A cat is a cat and that is that!
-On Saturday, May 7th, TREATS will hold the 2016 For Cats' Sake (FCS) at Faith Presbyterian Church.
+On Saturday, May 7th, TREATS held the 2016 For Cats' Sake (FCS) at Faith Presbyterian Church.

 Noted for its original art of cats in a variety of mediums, For Cats' Sake also features other members of the animal kingdom at this fundraising

 silent auction for cats in need.
-From handmade quilts to warm you, to jewelry to adorn you, everyone will find eclectic, and sometimes electric, items of interest for
+From handmade quilts to warm you, to jewelry to adorn you, everyone found eclectic, and sometimes electric, items of interest for

 people and pets of all ages.
-Tickets are $20 a person or $30 for two and there will be a drawing for a new quilt from Chris Falkey.
+Tickets were $20 a person or $30 for two and there was a drawing for a new quilt from Chris Falkey.
 See the Flyer page

 and Quilt Drawing page for more information.

-FCS 2016 will also feature a cat photo contest; see the Photo Contest page for more information.
+FCS 2016 also featured a cat photo contest; see the Photo Contest page for more information.